 Percé

 • One of Canada’s most famous natural landmarks, Percé Rock is a massive limestone formation rising out of the sea.
-Take a boat tour to get up close and see the rock from different angles.
+You can take a boat tour to get up close and see the rock from different angles, or just admire it from the shore.

-• Or take a boat tour to Bonaventure Island, which ishome to one of the largest gannet colonies in the world.
+• You can also take a boat tour to Bonaventure Island, which is home to one of the largest gannet colonies in the world.
 The island offers hiking trails, birdwatching opportunities, and historic buildings.

 Forillon National Park